 Solarize Mass began as the result of a partnership between MassCEC and the Green Communities Division of the Massachusetts Department of Energy Resources (DOER).
-The pilot program ran between 2011 and 2016 and included 63 communities within the state.
-The program is now in its ninth year and continues to this day.
-Solarize Mass used a similar model for Solarize Campaigns within all chosen communities, featuring grassroots educational campaigns driven by local organization and volunteer efforts.
+The program used a similar model for Solarize Campaigns within all chosen communities, featuring grassroots educational campaigns driven by local organization and volunteer efforts.
 The state entities helped coordinate outreach, marketing, and education efforts in each respective community.
-Since 2011, the program has resulted in over 19,000 individuals expressing interest in solar, and over 3,500 residents and businesses signing contracts for more than 23.55 MW of solar capacity.
+Since 2011, the program has resulted in over 3,700 residents and businesses signing contracts for more than 25 MW of solar capacity.

 To increase solar participation and interest across the San Francisco Bay Area, 13 cities and counties in joined in 2015 for the Peninsula SunShares program.
 The program was organized by Foster City in partnership with the nonprofit Vote Solar.
 Although the city of Palo Alto and San Mateo County were the main target areas for the campaign, any residents from other Bay Area regions could sign up if they were within the service areas of the two chosen installers, Sunrun and SkyTech Solar.
 These two installers were chosen through an RFP process issued by Vote Solar and vetted by a volunteer employee evaluation committee comprised of participating organizations.